- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - Attended "The International Coaching Institute (ICI)" via remote learning to get started in coaching.

-I'm a continuous learner and I love to understand and solve problems, so every spare moment I have is usually filled by learning a new skill or sharpening my existing skills.
+I'm a continuous learner who loves to understand and solve problems, so every spare moment I have is usually filled by learning a new skill or sharpening my existing skills.
 I could list all the courses, tutorials, and books I’ve consumed but it would be a very long and tedious list.
 The technical skills and transferable skills that I've learnt throughout the years are summed up on this CV.

 Certifications